 What of the proverbial cocktail party?

 Is interpersonal communication no longer important?
 How will marriages survive when couples aren’t comfortable actually talking about things with one another?

 Isolation, Nomadic Living, and The Global Community

 I’m in this too.

-And in living a life of no fixed address for over five years now, this global community of readers and online colleagues has been a life line, sometimes more than I’d like to admit.
+And in living a life of no fixed address for many years now, this global community of readers and online colleagues has been a life line, sometimes more than I’d like to admit.

 It’s this online community that makes it easier for nomads to stay in touch with family and friends, create new online relationships with people sharing common interests, and also give them a sense of familiarity when everything else around them is foreign.